harry-harris-27/Ncom/README.md

 [![Actions Status](https://github.com/harry-harris-27/Ncom/workflows/Ncom%20CI/badge.svg)](https://github.com/harry-harris-27/Ncom/actions)

-A small portable .NET library built for the encoding and decoding the [OxTS](https://www.oxts.com/) NCOM binary data packet.
+A small portable .NET library built for encoding and decoding [OxTS](https://www.oxts.com/) NCOM binary data packets.

-Note that this library is not complete:
+Note that this library is not currently complete.

-- [ ] Finish adding Status Channel Enumerations.
-- [ ] Finish implementing Status Channels.
-- [ ] Test thoroughly. :)
+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Since this project is not complete and still under development, it should not be used as part of any deployment.

+To include this project as part of an existing solution, [download](/harry-harris-27/Ncom/archive/master.zip) the repository and unzip.
+Now add the unzipped Ncom and Ncom.Test projects to your solution and add references as required.

+Once a initial release of the library has been created, it is planned that a nuget package will be created.

 ## Code Example
 ### Decoding